atom-sw/fauxpy-experiments/README.md

 3. [second round selection](second_round_selection)

 We have already generated these scripts.
-So, it is not needed to go throw this process.
+So, it is not needed to go through this process.
 But, to replicate the process one can follow the instructions below, which is a loop:

 - S1.
 Go to [first round selection](first_round_selection), run